Last updated: May 4, 2026

 |---|---|---|

-Reality: some counties combine or brand offices differently, but the assessor-versus-auditor split is still the most common reason seniors file the right paperwork in the wrong place.
+Reality: some counties name or combine offices differently.
+Still, the assessor-versus-auditor split is one of the most common reasons seniors file the right paperwork in the wrong place.

 Who qualifies